LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W02-D1-Functions.md

 ---
 title: Functions
-description: Lecture Notes.
-How to write and call JavaScript functions and put code into a separate .js file that is linked to an HTML web page.
+description: How to write and call JavaScript functions and put code into a separate .js file that is linked to an HTML web page.
 keywords: function, parameter, argument, return value, scope, expression, DOM, API, interface
+material: Lecture Notes
+generator: Typora
+author: Brian Bird
 ---

 <h1>Functions</h1>